What is the sharing economy?

 If you’re a music festival or road trip regular, this one could be for you.
 Forget borrowing your uncle’s elaborate 18-man tent that takes four people and a small crane to set up, Camplify is here to connect you to a whole new world of caravans, camper trailers, motorhomes and campervans.
 According to Camplify, there are over 500,000 registered recreational vehicles (RVs) in Australia, used on average for only six weeks a year.
 This includes a selection that can be driven by almost anyone on almost any kind of license.
 So why not make use of them?
 This platform can help you experience a new style of holiday with your choice of destination.
 You just enter your location, or the area where you want to collect the caravan from, and peruse your options for your home away from home.
 You’re welcome.

 Continuing the ‘like Uber, but different’ theme, GetMyBoat connects boat owners to boat seekers.
 With over 100,000 listings across 184 countries, serving over 9,000 destinations with a range of options from kayaks to catamarans, water sports to fishing charters, there’s not a whole lot of water-based activities that GetMyBoat doesn’t cover.
 The company says it’s easy to add a listing for your own watercraft, so if you casually have a luxury boat lying around or even a kayak that you really don’t get around to using often, GetMyBoat could float your boat.

-Taking Airbnb to the next level, Airsorted is the self-proclaimed ‘largest homestay management firm’.
+Taking Airbnb to the next level, Houst is the self-proclaimed ‘largest homestay management firm’.
 The company recently expanded into Australia and New Zealand and claims having a presence here will allow it to increase its support for neighbouring regions.
-Airsorted is set up to help customers take the reins on their Airbnb listing or rental property to help maximise their rental income.
-The team covers everything from professional cleaning and supplying hotel-quality towels and linens, through to guest vetting and communications and restocking of refreshments.
+Houst is set up to help customers take the reins on their Airbnb listing or rental property to help maximise their rental income.
+The team covers everything from professional cleaning and supplying hotel-quality towels and linens, through to tenant vetting and communications and restocking of refreshments.

-If you’ve got a car, a desire to make a few extra dollars and don’t mind the idea of being a moving billboard, Wrappli is the app for you.
-The premise is simple: you sign yourself up as a driver and Wrappli will wrap your car in paid advertisements, giving you a steady income based on how far you drive.
+If you’ve got a car, a desire to make a few extra dollars and don’t mind the idea of being a moving billboard, Wrappli could be the app for you.
+The premise is simple: you sign yourself up as a driver and Wrappli will wrap your car in paid advertisements, giving you an ongoing income based on how far you drive.
 Your vehicle may become a brand ambassador, but you can earn up to $600 a month.

 — Jobs for NSW (@JobsforNSW) May 14, 2018

 No list of sharing economy apps would be complete without at least one rideshare.
 And while Shebah does share a lot of similarities with Uber, it differs fundamentally in the types of users and drivers it targets.
-Shebah is Australia’s first and only all-female rideshare service, to help overcome the vulnerability and fear some women feel when using other rideshare apps.
+Shebah is Australia’s first and only all-female rideshare service, to help overcome potential vulnerability women may feel when using other rideshare apps.
 The cars are also chosen to be friendly to mothers, with most cars featuring fitted baby seats, and a focus on the safety of younger, primary-school-aged riders.
-The service has given peace of mind to countless women across Australia trying to get home safely after a night out.
+The service has also given peace of mind to many women across Australia getting home safely after a night out.